Officer Michael Rapiejko was sued in New York over claims he used excessive force during an arrest

 “We don’t know that if (Rapiejko) lets him go for another 10 seconds, (Valencia) doesn’t take somebody out in the parking lot,” Rozema said.
 “And then we’re answering some completely different questions: ‘Why didn’t you act sooner? … This guy had a gun … Why didn’t you stop this guy before he shot my wife, before he shot my husband, before he shot my child?’ “

+The video has stirred debate about what type of force police should have used to detain the man.
 Valencia’s attorney, Michelle Cohen-Metzger, told CNN on Tuesday that “it is miraculous that my client isn’t dead.”

-“Everything in the video seems to point towards an obvious excessive use of force,” Cohen-Metzger said.
+“Everything in the video seems to point towards an obvious excessive use of force, Cohen-Metzger said.

 Tucson Police Sgt.
 Pete Dugan told CNN that Valencia was involved in several crimes there the day he was struck, including a stealing a car that he drove a half hour north to Marana.